JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 That's where **Markdown** comes in.

+> And Im sure you care about it, as for sure *you have been trolled* and not just once with Word formatting

 * **Lightweight Markup Language:** Markdown is a simple way to format text using plain text syntax.
 Think of it as adding special characters to your regular text to tell a program how to display it.
 * **Easy to Read and Write:** One of its main goals is to be readable even in its raw, unformatted state.
 The syntax is intuitive and doesn't get in the way of the content.
 * **Basic Formatting:** It allows you to do common things like: